Moki00/javaPractice/README.md

 # Java Practice

-This logs my Java Practice for HackerRank
+> This logs my Java Practice for HackerRank, Codility, LeetCode, CodeWars, and LinkedInLearning.

-it will look like this